-If we are going to give it a general name then we would say that this piece is Polyphonic, with fragments of motifs and melodies combined to great the gradually evolving texture.
-If you listen to the Introduction then you quickly get a sense of this evolution of fragmentary ideas from the Monophonic opening to the 4 part texture just after figure 3.
+If we are going to give it a general name then we would say that this piece is Polyphonic.
+But it has fragments of motifs and melodies combining to create the gradually evolving texture.
+If you listen to the Introduction then you quickly get a sense of this evolution of fragmentary ideas.
+From the Monophonic opening to the 4 part texture just after figure 3, the texture grows.
 Texture is used to create a sense of build up and then a sense of power just before Figure 12, where we have a highly polyphonic segment of music.

 But he doesn’t avoid Homophony and the opening of the Augurs is homophonic with big dance-like chords.
 He also uses Ostinato & Counter-Melody textures in the piece.

 His exploration of texture certainly does take the piece in new directions and he harnesses the power of texture by using to help create a fundamental sound.
 He combines it with other features and creates the textures that he wants rather than following conventions.